Seals resting on a sandy beach with a ship in the background

 • Morning Zodiac Cruise and Afternoon Walk: This option involved a Zodiac cruise from 9 to 11 AM, followed by a 6km walk through Sandy Bay and along the northern cliffs in the afternoon—sans poo bag.

-Opting for the latter, our morning Zodiac cruise was spectacular.
-Enderby Island is home to about a third of the world’s population of yellow-eyed penguins, and we were treated to sightings of these charming creatures seemingly basking in the sunshine.
+Enderby Island is home to about a third of the world’s population of yellow-eyed penguins.
+Though sightings are never guaranteed, we lucked out and found several backing in the morning sunshine.

 Another highlight of the zodiac cruise was spotting a Falcon, though it was too far away to capture a good photo.

-We must have mis-heard the footwear instructions, so given the planned afternoon walk, we work our hiking shoes rather than muckboots.
+We must have mis-heard the footwear instructions, and opted to wear our hiking shoes rather than muckboots for the afternoon hike.
 It turned out to be a wet landing followed by a muddy walk to the briefing site and our shoes got absolutely filthy.
 Our route took us through ‘Penguin Alley,’ where penguins typically travel from sea to forest.
 Although we were instructed to move quickly to avoid disturbing the penguins, there were none to be seen at the time.

 The beach along our path hosted a bustling sea lion rookery, filled with dominant males, numerous females, and over a hundred pups.
 Despite the impressive numbers, the view from our vantage point above was limited.

 Just as we returned to Penguin Alley, we overheard an exciting call on one of the expedition team’s radios: “Two hoiho exiting the water!”
-We watched the two yellow-eyed penguins waddle up the beach and then into the forest, a perfect end to our explorations.
+We watched the two yellow-eyed penguins waddle up the beach and then into the forest.
+Most people associate penguins with cold, icy environments, which is a common stereotype.
+However, after my trips to South Georgia and the Falklands, I’ve grown accustomed to seeing penguins on beaches and hillsides.
+Yellow-eyed penguins break the stereotype yet again; they truly are forest dwellers, thriving in dense woodland habitats.

 Back on the ship, Andy tried to remove the mud and seaweed from our shoes so they would be cleaned and dried for disembarkation in two days time.
 New Zealand customs is notoriously thorough, especially when you’ve been in a wilderness area, so Andy’s thorough cleaning meant our shoes were completely soaked (though squeaky clean).
 One of the crew offered to put them in the hot engine room.
 Meanwhile I googled shoe stores in Dunedin as a backup plan.